amateur80lvl/lxcex/book/ch5-desktop-environment.md

 There's `libpam-script` package, but its configuration is weird and default priorities is not what we need, i.e. scripts start when `/run/user/<uid>` does not exist yet.

-For now, runtime directories and links are created by runit script [/usr/local/share/lxcex-xdg.sh](https://github.com/amateur80lvl/lxcex/tree/main/containers/gui-base/rootfs/usr/local/share/lxcex-xdg.sh).
+For now, runtime directories and links are created by [/usr/local/share/lxcex-xdg.sh](https://github.com/amateur80lvl/lxcex/tree/main/containers/gui-base/rootfs/usr/local/share/lxcex-xdg.sh).
 It's not a nice solution either.